NadeemAfana/nadeemafana.github.io/_posts/archived/2018-10-06-deploy-angular-app-azure-cdn.md

 - circleci
 - angularcli
 ---
-## Deploying Angular App using CircleCI to Azure CDN with no Downtime
 Recently, I migrated an Agular app from Azure Web App to Azure CDN from Verizon.
 There are important benefits to using CDN over a regular web app such as cost and delivery speed.
 I shall save the migration process to another post.

 In this post, I am going to build a CircleCI script that deploys an Angular app to Azure CDN with no downtime.
 Of course, the same behavior can be achieved using a different CI system.